The consistency strength of determinacy when all sets are universally Baire: Preliminaries and notation

 \begin{definition} Let $(S,T)$ be trees on $\omega \times \kappa$ for some ordinal $\kappa$ and let $Z$ be any set.
 We say \emph{$(S,T)$ is $Z$-absolutely complementing} iff in every $\Col(\omega,Z)$-generic extension of $V$. \end{definition} \begin{definition}[Feng-Magidor-Woodin, \cite{FMW92}] A set of reals $A$ is \emph{universally Baire (uB)} if for every $Z$, there are $Z$-absolutely complementing trees $(S,T)$ with $p[S] = A$. \end{definition}

 We assume that the reader is familiar with the basic concepts of inner model theory and refer to \cite{St10} for an overview.
-But in contrast to \cite{St10} we will not use Mitchell-Steel indexing for the extenders on the sequence of our premice.
-We use Jensen-indexing for the extenders on our sequences, cf.~\cite{Je97} or for example \cite[Section 1]{St16}, with the following exception.
-We say an ordinal $\xi$ is a \emph{$0$-weak cutpoint} in a premouse $\cM$ iff $\xi$ is a cutpoint in $\cM$.
-Furthermore, we recursively say $\xi$ is an \emph{$i+1$-weak cutpoint} iff the only extenders overlapping $\xi$ have critical points $\kappa_j$, $j \leq i$, that are limits of Woodin cardinals and $j$-weak cutpoints in $\cM$.
-More precisely, $\xi$ is an $i+1$-weak cutpoint iff for every extender $E_\alpha^\cM$ on the sequence of $\cM$, if $\crit(E_\alpha^\cM) < \xi < \alpha$, then $\crit(E_\alpha^\cM)$ is a limit of Woodin cardinals and a $j$-weak cutpoint in $\cM$ for some $j \leq i$.
+But following \cite{Sa17} we use a slight variant of Mitchell-Steel indexing for the extenders on the sequence of our premice.
+We say an ordinal $\xi$ is a \emph{$0$-weak cutpoint} in a premouse $\cM$ iff $\xi$ is a cutpoint in $\cM$, i.e., there is no extender $E_\alpha^\cM$ on the $\cM$-sequence such that $\crit(E_\alpha^\cM) < \xi < \alpha$.
+Furthermore, for $i<\omega$, we recursively say $\xi$ is an \emph{$i+1$-weak cutpoint} in $\cM$ iff the only extenders on the $\cM$-sequence overlapping $\xi$ have critical points $\kappa_j$, $j \leq i$, that are $j$-weak cutpoints and limits of $j$-weak cutpoints in $\cM$.
+More precisely, $\xi$ is an $i+1$-weak cutpoint iff for every extender $E_\alpha^\cM$ on the sequence of $\cM$, if $\crit(E_\alpha^\cM) < \xi < \alpha$, then $\crit(E_\alpha^\cM)$ is a $j$-weak cutpoint that is a limit of $j$-weak cutpoints in $\cM$ for some $j \leq i$.

-Analogous to the indexing in \cite{Sa17}, the following extenders are indexed differently than in Jensen indexing: Suppose $E$ is an extender with critical point $\kappa$ that is a limit of Woodin cardinals and a $j$-weak cutpoint for some $j<\omega$.
-Then $E$ is indexed at the successor of the least $j$-weak cutpoint above $\kappa$ of its own ultrapower.
-More precisely, if $E_\alpha^\cM$ is an extender on the sequence of $\cM$ such that $\crit(E_\alpha^\cM)$ is a limit of Woodin cardinals in $\cM$ and a $j$-weak cutpoint for some $j<\omega$, then $\alpha$, the index of $E_\alpha^\cM$ on the $\cM$-sequence, is equal to $(\xi^+)^{\Ult(\cM,E_\alpha^\cM)}$, where $\xi$ is the least $j$-weak cutpoint of $\Ult(\cM, E_\alpha^\cM)$ above $\crit(E_\alpha^\cM)^+$.
-The reason why this indexing is much more convenient for our construction than the usual Jensen indexing becomes apparent in the definition of the operators, cf. Section \ref{subsec:operators}, and the proof of Lemma \ref{lem:kappaiarestrong}.
+Analogous to the indexing in \cite{Sa17}, the following extenders are indexed differently than in Mitchell-Steel indexing: Suppose $E$ is an extender on the sequence of a premouse $\cM$ with critical point $\kappa$ that is a $j$-weak cutpoint and a limit of $j$-weak cutpoints for some $j<\omega$.
+Then $E$ is indexed at the successor of the least $j$-weak cutpoint above $\kappa$ of its own ultrapower, for the minimal such $j$.
+More precisely, a fine extender sequence in this article is defined as follows: We use the notation in \cite{St10}.
+In addition, if $E$ is an extender on the sequence of $\cM = J_\beta^{\vec E}$ such that $\crit(E)$ is a $j$-weak cutpoint and a limit of $j$-weak cutpoints in $\cM$ for some $j<\omega$, we say \emph{$E$ is of type S}\footnote{Here ``S'' stands for Sargsyan as this is a direct generalization of the indexing suggested by Sargsyan in \cite{Sa17}.}.
+Another difference is that, similar as in \cite{Schl15}, we do not require coherence above $\lambda$, the limit of Woodin and strong cardinals we aim to obtain.
+The reason for this is that in the model we construct there will be extenders indexed throughout the ordinals but no extenders on the sequence have critical point $\geq \lambda$.
+So coherence cannot hold above $\lambda$.